crashposition/notetaker/README.md

 ### Specifications

-The full specification for the app is in this [Google Doc](https://docs.google.com/document/d/1etwGDBaJkJO6Y-TrPDayVCD7MNnYShjYb5v12_L0gJ4/edit).
+The full specification for the app is in the supplied Google Doc.

 I spent some time up front reviewing the spec and making design decisions that would best meet the requirements.